 in front of her.
 He sat down and leaned back.
 She

 could barely see his face in the dark.

 She frowned.
-How could he say that?
+Why would he say that?
 She'd taken

 such pains to make herself look alluring to such as him.
+She'd controlled her disgust for him while he was at her house!
 He

 went on, in the dark.